-There are two reasons for creating our project after designing the Model
+There are two reasons for creating our project after designing the Model and Msg:

 It forces us to think and design before we start to write code.
 In most cases, it leads to a better architecture.

-are better to write and test "live" because it's fun and the fast feedback loop reveals design and implementation issues quickly.
+update and especially view are better to write and test "live" because it's fun and the fast feedback loop reveals design and implementation issues quickly.

-I assume you've already tried to setup a new project for the counter
+I assume you've already tried to setup a new project for the counter example.
+If not, open seed-quickstart repo and read its README.md.

 Please, create and start a new Seed app if you want to follow the steps below.

-Remove unnecessary comments from your lib.rs
+Remove unnecessary comments from your lib.rs.

-without comments#![allow(clippy::wildcard_imports)]
+lib.rs without comments#![allow(clippy::wildcard_imports)]

 use seed::{prelude::*, *};